yesodweb/yesodweb.com-content/blog/2013/10/core-flaw-pipes-conduit.md

 conduit doesn't get away free here either. conduit also doesn't allow the upstream to continue processing after downstream completes.
-Instead, it adds a new concept that a finalizer function can be yielded with each value.
+Instead, it adds a new concept: a finalizer function can be yielded with each value.
 However, this implementation approach doesn't allow for deterministic ordering of finalizers.
 This bug was originally [identified by Dan Burton](https://github.com/snoyberg/conduit/pull/57#issuecomment-7474555).